 Brand Anthem Lyrics Prompts: 10 Long-Form Brand-Song Templates

-Brand anthems run 60 to 180 seconds — long enough for a full verse-chorus-bridge story, short enough to fit a brand video.
-Unlike 15-second jingles, anthems tell a brand’s worldview, not just its slogan.
-Below: 10 long-form brand anthem templates that work across tech, retail, sports, fintech, consumer electronics, food, auto, luxury, coffee, and education.
+Brand anthems run 60 to 180 seconds: long enough for a full verse-chorus-bridge story, short enough to fit a brand video.
+Unlike 15-second jingles, anthems carry a brand’s worldview, not just its slogan.
+Below are 10 long-form anthem templates spanning tech, retail, sports, fintech, consumer electronics, food, auto, luxury, coffee, and education, written for Suno v5.5 (released March 26, 2026) and any model that reads bracket section tags.

 The structure these lyrics actually use